*Updated: November 20th, 2020*

 Modern Keno first arrived in ancient China over 1,000 years ago.
 Its origins are unknown but many interesting theories have been put forward, with one claiming proceeds funded the Han Dynasty War, while another has them paying for the Great Wall.
 No one will ever know if these rumors are true, although it sure is fun to believe them.

 Clearly, there was no “single brilliant inventive mind” behind what is essentially pulling numbers out of a hat.
 Plenty of lottery games have existed for centuries, but this has constantly been one of the most beloved enjoyed around the world.
 In the 1800s, the lottery was licensed in China using 120 characters, however, when Chinese immigrant workers brought it to the U.S. west coast it was reduced to 80.
 Elaborate Chinese designs were immediately replaced by numbers so Americans could quickly evaluate results.

-While Nevada’s legalization of gambling occurred in the 1930s, lotteries were not.
-Operators who wanted to offer the familiar “Chinese Lottery” game to its California customers opted to call it “Racehorse Keno”, arguing to regulators the numbers were akin to those on racing saddlecloths.
+While Nevada’s legalization of gambling occurred in the 1930s, lotteries were not approved.
+Operators who wanted to offer the familiar Chinese Lottery game to California customers opted to call it Racehorse Keno, arguing to regulators the numbers were akin to those on racing saddlecloths.
 They maintained they were simply staging

 How To Play